-Lyne was hired in Spring 2016 as our Manager and Curator and is returning for her fourth season with us!
+Lyne was hired in Spring 2016 as our Manager and Curator.
 Lyne graduated with Honours in Anthropology from Saint Mary’s University in 2011, completed a Certificate in Arts Management in Quebec in 2012, and graduated from the University of Toronto with a Masters Degree in Museum Studies in 2014.
 Over the years, Lyne has worked at the Joggins Fossil Institute as an Interpreter and Administrative Intern, at the Museum of Natural History as a Marketing Assistant, and volunteered at the Toronto Railway Museum.
 She spent a couple years out West, where she managed a Volunteer Centre in Alberta and worked as a Marketing Assistant and Visitor Services Representative at the Canada’s Sports Hall of Fame before deciding to return to the Maritimes.
 Lyne is now living on the South Shore and thrilled to be part of Mahone Bay’s community.

 History the Goldfish – Official Mascot

 Energetic and flashy, History has been living his dream for several years now, and runs our social media.
 Check out our Facebook, Twitter, Instagram, Pinterest, and Youtube pages to see what he’s been up to or visit him in person!

 Each summer, with apply for help from the Government of Canada’s Young Canada Works and Canada Summer jobs programs and the Provincial Government’s NS Student Summer Skills Incentive program, to hire youth with interest in history and museums.
 You can view photos of our staff teams in our hall of fame on our Facebook page here: https://www.facebook.com/pg/MahoneBayMuseum/photos/?tab=album&album_id=10157937940724030